 Magnetic resonance imaging (MRI) scan: With the help of strong magnetic fields, a contrast dye, and a computer, a clear image of bones, soft tissues such as tendons, muscles, cartilages, and ligaments can be viewed for damages.

-Bone scan: In this procedure, radioactive material is injected into the blood stream.
+Bone scan: In this procedure, radioactive material is injected into the bloodstream.
 These radioactive materials get settled where there is bone damage.

 Video fluoroscopy: Using an X-ray and fluorescent contrast material, the internal structure of the ankle and its movements can be visualized in the form of a video.

 Age: In elderly people, because of advanced age, the body weight tends to increase, which leads to widening and flattening out of the feet.
 The muscular padding on the sole of the foot becomes thin and the skin over the foot becomes dry.
-These conditions pose a high risk for foot and ankle disorders.
+These conditions pose a high risk of foot and ankle disorders.

 Occupational hazards: Individuals performing their jobs at the workplace by standing all day long or walking long distances for a long time will have a high risk for ankle and foot pain.